NethermindEth/starkpack-winterfell/README.md

         options: ProofOptions,
         num_splits: usize,
     ) -> Self {
-        // our execution trace should have only one column. assert_eq!(NUM_COLS * num_splits, trace_info.width());
+        // our execution trace should be num_splits times wider. assert_eq!(NUM_COLS * num_splits, trace_info.width());

         // Our computation requires a single transition constraint.
 The constraint itself
         // is defined in the evaluate_transition() method below, but here we need to specify
         // the expected degree of the constraint.
 If the expected and actual degrees of the
         // constraints don't match, an error will be thrown in the debug mode, but in release